dev-mdirfan/SnakeGame/README.md

    Turtle instance and the food Turtle instance is less than 15 px.

 7. Detecting the collision with the boundaries :
    The size of the Game Screen is 600 x 600 px.
-The Snake is considered collided with the boundarld sy once the position of the snake head Turtle instance surpasses the range (-280, 280), x and y coordinate both.
+The Snake is considered collided with the boundaries once the position of the snake head Turtle instance surpasses the range (-280, 280), x and y coordinate both.

 8. Detecting the collision with the Snake's own tail :